 How many lights are there?

 We don't really know.
-We've lost track over the years, and we'll never get around to
+We've lost track over the years, and we'll probably never get

-counting them.
-Best guess is maybe about 70,000 at it's peak, although that number is
+around to counting them.
+Best guess is maybe about 70,000 at it's peak, although that

 Why is the number of lights declining?

 A string of commercial grade LED mini-lights is brighter and has a more dazzling, intense